streamr-dev/network/README.md

 Publishing to npm is automated via Github Actions.
 Follow the steps below to publish `latest` or `beta`.

-These docs can be rebuilt locally via:
+For more technical documentation on the Data Unions API, see the [JS Client API Docs](https://streamr-dev.github.io/streamr-client-javascript/).
+These can also be rebuilt locally via:
 ```
 npm run docs
 ```